TreyCustodio/War-And-Keys/README.md

 #  War and Keys
 A typing game by YungTreyGames (Trey Custodio)<br>
-Art by my classmate and teammate Colin Bridges
+Art by my friend, classmate, and teammate, Colin Bridges -

--
+##  Summary
 You are stranded in the middle of nowhere with nothing but your voice!
 Viscious creatures are rapidly approaching your position, and the only thing you can do is yell!